monyarm/NovelVM/README.md

 via the GUI.
 If a custom option is available for a specific game, a new tab called "Engine" will appear when adding or editing the configuration of that game.
-If the custom options are not shown, the games in question will need to be run once or readded in the ScummVM launcher's game list.
+If the custom options are not shown, the games in question will need to be run once or readded in the NovelVM launcher's game list.
 This will update the configuration of each entry, allowing the custom options to be shown.